 Tasty Bite Channa Masala

 Remember that super speedy rice from before?
 It’ll come in handy again when this classic Indian dish comes into play.
-This Tasty Bite product boasts its “1 Step - 1 Minute” microwave process, but you can boil the sealed channa masala pouch as well in just five.
+This Tasty Bite product needs just 60 seconds in the microwave, but you can boil the sealed channa masala pouch in five minutes, too.
 Spoon it out with rice or spread it onto flatbread, but either way, it’ll be full of flavor with a guilt-free nutrition label and a list of all-natural ingredients.

 Trader Joe’s Riced Cauliflower And Broccoli